awslabs/data-classification-checker/README.md

 ### How do I run it?

 The CheckerFramework provides different build system integrations that are described on their wiki.
+To build and run the tests using the checkerframework testing library use `./gradlew check` which should result in a `BUILD SUCCESSFUL` message.

-For a quick start, try running it on a single file:
+For a quick start, try running it on a single file which will highlight the checks that the checker is making and how they are failing:

+(Note that you may need to set your `JAVA_HOME` environment variable to point to your JDK8 home directory then call `javac` using `$JAVA_HOME/bin/javac`)

 ```plain
 ./gradlew assemble